cykod/Quintus-website/public/guide/scenes.md

 The default stage, stage 0, is most commonly used for the main gameplay.
 Higher level stages are most commonly used for things like HUD elements and UI screens.
 Higher numbered stages render on top of lower numbered stages, although by default all stages share the same rendering context (this is something that can be overriden however).

-The stage class inherits from GameObject, which means that Stages can have components and listen for and trigger events.
+The stage class inherits from GameObject, which means that Stages can have components and listen for and trigger events themselves.

-# Staging a scene, in depth
+## Staging a scene, in depth

 The most common way to create a new stage is to use the stageScene method, which creates a new empty stage and runs the Scene's stage function on it.